opentalking/gif-for-cocos2dx/README.md

 	gif->setScale(2);
 	this->addChild(gif);

-Special attention should be paid to gif path which must be a  being a absolute path.
+Special attention should be paid to gif path which must be a absolute path.